dkazmer/Slydr/README.md

 sGlide
 ======

 sGlide is a jQuery plugin that generates a simple, light-weight, feature-rich slider, which can be easily customized and styled using regular CSS.
+Visit http://iframework.net/sGlide/

 Quickstart Guide: apply the following to an empty DIV with a unique id.